YGBStudio/PowerWP4j/README.md

 - Never commit credentials (application passwords, usernames, site info).
 - If you create `appConfig.properties`, ensure it is ignored by version control.

-## License
+## License & Disclaimer

+> **Disclaimer:** This library is a third-party tool and is not affiliated with or endorsed by WordPress.org.

-PowerWP4j is licensed under the GNU General Public License v3.0 or later.
+> PowerWP4j is licensed under the GNU General Public License v3.0 or later.
-See the LICENSE file for details.
+>
 > Copyright © 2025-2026 YGBStudio
 >
 > Original Author & Maintainer: Yoham Gabriel Barboza B.